-OTS_992180 (OTS Ethernet Option)
+(OTS Ethernet Option).

-as the IPX LAN printer port assigned to the controller by the IPX Redirector program.
+These two terms identify the IPX LAN printer port assigned to the controller by the IPX Redirector program.
 The 992180 number in the port name is the network serial number of the controller, while the (OTS Ethernet Option) character string identifies it as being an active, IPX-protocol port.
 Note that, since it is the only name of this type appearing in the list, it is the only controller on the LAN visible by our computer.

-In order to print to the digital duplicator over the LAN we must 'attach' our printer driver to this IPX port.
-To do so, simply double-click on the IPX LAN printer port to make it appear in the Print to the following port: field.
+In order to print to the digital duplicator over the LAN we must 'attach' our PS3 printer driver to this IPX port.
+To do so, simply click on the box next to the OTS port to make a check mark appear in it.
+This action detaches the printer driver from the computers parallel port and attaches it to the IPX LAN port.

-When finished, select the Apply button.
-The Details screen should then appear similar to the example in Figure 2-7.4.2.
+When finished, select the OK button.
+The

+Ports screen should then appear similar to the example in Figure 2-7.4.2.